IdeaFlowCo/template-autocomplete/README.md

 ## Share

-Share your code on Github with `baptistemanson`.
+Share your code on Github with `taylormitchell`.
 You can also send us a zip archive with your sources if it's more convenient for you.

 ## Deploy